Insurance Paralegal Career Outlook And Education Insurance law is complex, but a paralegal program can teach you its nuances.

 Insurance Paralegal’s Salary and Job Outlook

-Paralegals and legal assistants earn an average national annual salary of $55,020, according to the U.S. Bureau of Labor Statistics’ 2019 Occupational Employment Statistics.
+Paralegals and legal assistants earn a median national annual salary of $56,230, according to the U.S. Bureau of Labor Statistics’ 2021 Occupational Employment Statistics.

 Actual salaries may vary greatly based on specialization within the field, location, years of experience, and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 Because paralegals handle many of the same duties as lawyers, without unauthorized practice of law, paralegals are a hot commodity on the job market.
-The Bureau of Labor Statistics projects job growth at 10% through 2029 which is faster than average for all occupations.
+The U.S. Bureau of Labor Statistics projects job growth at 14.1% through 2031, which is much faster than average for all occupations.